tufts-ai-robotics-group/NovelGridWorldsV2/README.md

 Defines the size of the whole map.

 ### Seed
-defines the random number generator seed of the game.
+Defines the random number generator seed of the game.

 ### Rooms
-Defines the top-left and bottom-right coordinates of the wall of a room. bedrocks will be used to generate the walls and fill in spaces not belonging to a room.
+Defines the top-left and bottom-right coordinates of the wall of a room.
+Bedrock will be used to generate the walls and fill in spaces not belonging to a room.

 ### Objects